2016 ATP World Tour Finals: Singles

 Rafael Nadal started the year by reaching the final of the Qatar ExxonMobil Open losing to Novak Djokovic in straight sets.
 At the Australian Open, Nadal was defeated in five sets by compatriot Fernando Verdasco in the first round.
 The defeat marked his first opening round exit at the Australian Open.
 He then competed in the South American clay courts of the Argentina Open and Rio Open losing to eventual champions Dominic Thiem and Pablo Cuevas, respectively.
 He reached his third consecutive semifinal at the Indian Wells Masters falling to Djokovic.
 At the Miami Open, he suffered an upset in his opening match losing to Damir Džumhur.
 He started his European clay court season perfectly winning back-to-back titles at the Monte Carlo Rolex Masters and Barcelona Open Banc Sabadell defeating Gaël Monfils and Kei Nishikori, respectively.
 He continued the clay court season in Mutua Madrid Open, falling to Andy Murray in the semifinal.
 The following week, Nadal played in Rome Masters where he reached the quarterfinal.
 Nadal was again defeated by Djokovic in straight sets, although he had a break advantage in both sets and served to win the second.
 As the fourth seed at Roland Garros, Nadal had to withdraw prior to his third round match due to a left wrist injury.
-He did not return into action until the Rio Olympics, where he lost his Bronze Medal match against Nishikori but won the gold medal in men's doubles event for Spain partnering Marc López defeating Romania's Florin Mergea and Horia Tecau in the finals.
+He did not return into action until the Rio Olympics, where he lost his Bronze Medal match against Nishikori but won the gold medal in men's doubles event for Spain partnering Marc López defeating Romania's Florin Mergea and Horia Tecău in the finals.
 At the Western & Southern Open, he fell to Borna Ćorić on the third round.
 At the US Open Nadal was seeded #4 and advanced to the fourth round but was defeated by 24th seed Lucas Pouille in 5 sets.
 The defeat meant that 2016 was the first year since 2004 in which Nadal had failed to reach a Grand Slam quarter-final in a year.
 He played his last match of the season in the second round of the Shanghai Rolex Masters losing to Viktor Troicki.

 On October 27, Gaël Monfils qualified for the first time to the year-end event.